 Please read the premises licence approval process for further information about how all applications and changes are processed, including:

-The Council will hold a hearing where valid objections or representations from Responsible Authorities, or any other person, whether or not they live or have a business in the vicinity, are received:
+We will hold a hearing where valid objections or representations from responsible authorities, or any other person, whether or not they live or have a business in the vicinity, are received.

 A representation is not relevant if it does not directly relate to the application and to the promotion of one or more of the licensing objectives.
 Representations can be negative (objection) or positive (in support) of the application and must be made in writing or by email.

-Where no objections or relevant representations are made by Responsible Authorities or the public, the Licensing Authority must grant the Premises Licence on the 29th consecutive day subject only to the Mandatory Conditions* and the Operating Schedule.
+Where no objections or relevant representations are made by responsible authorities or members of the public, the licensing authority must grant the variation to the premises licence on the 29th consecutive day subject only to the mandatory conditions and the operating schedule.